JackBJ23/Topo-GEN/README.md

 <img src="assets/topovae_architecture.png" alt="TopoVAE Architecture" width="700"/>

-#
+# Example: TopoVAE

 In our experiments, we find interesting behaviors.
-For instance, a VAE trained with parameters [15.0, 15.0, 0., 0., 0., 0., 0.] yields an improved image quality and diversity in early training, as shown below (left: input data, middle: output from VAE, right: output from TopoVAE).
+For instance, a VAE trained wit the bottleneck loss for homology degrees 0 and 1 yields improved image quality and diversity in early training, as shown below (taken at training step 50).
+Left: input data, middle: output from standard VAE, right: output from TopoVAE.

 <img src="assets/imgs_generated.png" alt="Images Generated" width="700"/>